 The hall itself isn’t one of the grand old city halls that some of the Livery Companies own – mainly as some Germans dropped a bomb on it in the 1940s.
 Rebuilt in 1958, this is now the sixth hall to have been built on the site, which the Wax Chandlers have occupied continuously since 1501.

-As a talk, it was a swift run through of the life of bees and how/why they make beeswax – and a side diversion into how they make honey which might put some people off the product, although in a way if you drink milk knowing where it comes from, then you can eat honey.
+As a talk, it was a swift run-through of the life of bees and how/why they make beeswax – and a side diversion into how they make honey which might put some people off the product, although in a way if you drink milk knowing where it comes from, then you can eat honey.

-A bit of history about the Livery Company – and then the usual Q&A. Not quite the “history of beeswax in London” that I was expecting, which I hoped would be more anecdotal history of beeswax usage – but it was still a good romp through the history of the Livery Company in general.
+A bit of history about the Livery Company – and then the usual Q&A. Not quite the “history of beeswax in London” that I was expecting, which I hoped would be a more anecdotal history of beeswax usage – but it was still a good romp through the history of the Livery Company in general.

 Bees and bee-keeping being an increasingly popular pastime (your correspondent is mulling the idea as well) the room which had evidently been set out for maybe 50 people was standing room only and they had to let people sit up on a high balcony to create space.